MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 #### Lookup many profiles

-Lookup one or more users by screen name.
+Lookup one or more users at once using their screen names.

 ```python
 screen_names = ["foo", "bar", "baz"]
 users = api.lookup_users(screen_names=screen_names)
 ```

-Lookup one or more users by ID.
+Or lookup one or more users by their IDs.

 ```python
 user_ids = [123, 456, 789]